ladukaraniket/596-final-project/README.md

 ## Experimental Approach

-In this project, we will tune our flux-schnell diffusion model on four hardware configurations to assess performance:
+In this project, we will tune our flux-schnell diffusion model on three hardware configurations to assess performance:

 1. **CPU on a laptop**: A baseline, commonly accessible configuration.
 2. **Single GPU on a remote cluster**: A more powerful setup for comparison.